-PathwayConnect first came to students the Philippines in fall 2016.
-Since then it has grown to 6 locations across the country.
+PathwayConnect first came to students in the Philippines in fall 2016.
+Since then it has grown to six locations across the country.
 For more information about PathwayConnect in the Philippines, check out this article about the first PathwayConnect site in Manila.

 Back to School